timofeysie/satisfactory/README.md

 ## Current versions

+The first step of this project was updating the cli and libraries for the toolkit.

 ```txt
 ng --version
      _                      _                 ____ _     ___
     / \   _ __   __ _ _   _| | __ _ _ __     / ___| |   |_ _|
    / △ \ | '_ \ / _` | | | | |/ _` | '__|   | |   | |    | |
   / ___ \| | | | (_| | |_| | | (_| | |      | |___| |___ | |
  /_/   \_\_| |_|\__, |\__,_|_|\__,_|_|       \____|_____|___|
                 |___/
 Angular CLI: 8.3.9
 Node: 16.0.0
 OS: win32 x64